Appalachian Christmas Outreach

 A children’s Bible

 or youth Bible (no one version is required

-) Please make sure that every pack has a regular sized (not Gideon sized, please) Bible in it!
-This is the most important part!
+) Please make sure that every backpack has a regular sized (not Gideon sized, please) Bible in it!
+This is the most important item!

 A copy of "The Christmas Story"